 |Vitamin A 29%||Vitamin C 28%|

 |Calcium 31%||Iron 26%|

 *Percent Daily Values are based on a 2,000 calorie diet.
 Your daily value may be higher or lower depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA, but were calculated by MyFitnessPal, Inc. by Under Armour, Inc.

-- Omit any added salt and use low-sodium pasta.
+- To help lower the sodium, omit any added salt or use a salt alternative and use low-sodium pasta.

 - Whatever changes you make to your Million Dollar Venison Pasta, you can recalculate the nutrition facts at myfitnesspal.com